sonic-net/SONiC/FAQ.md

 ----------

-Q.  Is the same version on GitHub running in deployment today (March 9th, 2016)?
+Q.  Is the same version on GitHub running in deployment today?

-A. No.  As of March 9th, 2016, we are running SONiC v1 in the Microsoft production network.
-The open source release of SONiC is v2 and represents many improvements over v1.
-We will be working hard to deploy SONiC v2 into production in the coming weeks.
+A. Yes.

 ----------

 Q. Does the SONiC offer Linux options, and/or can it be customized?

-A. Today (March 9, 2016) SONiC requires Linux kernel 3.16.
+A. Today (March, 2017) SONiC requires Linux kernel 3.16.
 We built and tested on Debian Linux, but theoretically any distribution could be supported.
 It is fully open sourced and can be customized by users.
 A contributor’s guide is posted to cover how to add documentation, code and report and fix bugs.

 ----------